-What's the best kind of detergent?
+What's the best kind of laundry detergent?
 How much do I use?
 And where on earth do pods go?
-If these are the questions swirling around your mind, be at ease, because we've got you covered.
+If these are the questions swirling around your mind, be at ease because we've got you covered.
 Here you'll find everything you need to know about using detergent in your Samsung front load or top load washer.

 What kind of detergent should I use?

-You should always use HE detergent.
+You should always use HE (High Efficiency) detergent.
 Every Samsung washer requires it.
 Using anything other than HE, even once, will cause problems with your washer, and you'll have to run several empty cycles to clean it out again.

-Now for the next question: Powder or liquid?
+For the next question: Powder or liquid?
 The cleaning performance between the two is basically the same.
 Powder can be a little cheaper, but harder to dissolve in cold water.
-Liquid can be used to pretreat stains, but is easier to over pour and use too much.
+Liquid can be used to pretreat stains, but it's easy to accidentally use too much.
 Whichever you choose, you need to include the liquid detergent insert in the detergent drawer when using liquid detergent, and remove it when using powdered detergent.

 As for which brand to get, that's up to you.
 We recommend to shop smart, look at reviews, and try to find one that fits your needs.
-Your washer will be happy to work with whatever brand of HE detergent you pick.
-But if the cleaning performance isn't up to your standards, consider switching detergent.
+Your washer will be happy with whatever brand of HE detergent you pick.
+But if the cleaning performance isn't up to your standards, consider switching detergents.

 How much detergent should I use?

-Enough to get the job done and not a drop more.
-This is going to require a bit of trial and error to find the sweet spot.
+The answer is enough to get the job done and not a drop more.
+Finding the best amount is going to require a bit of trial and error.
 Always measure out exactly how much you're putting in; never "eyeball it."
-Most detergent comes with a cup or even the cap of the bottle to measure with.
-(You can even toss some measuring cups in with your clothes to get them clean.)
+Most detergents come with a cup, or the cap of the bottle can be used to measure.
+(You can even toss some of the caps in with your clothes to wash away any residue.)